Tennessee Johnson: Plot

-Runaway tailor's apprentice Andrew Johnson (Van Heflin) wanders into the Tennessee town of Greeneville.
+Runaway tailor's apprentice Andrew Johnson wanders into the Tennessee town of Greeneville.
 He is persuaded to settle there.
-He barters his services to the librarian, Eliza McCardle (Ruth Hussey), in return for her teaching him to read and write, and eventually marries her.
+He barters his services to the librarian, Eliza McCardle, in return for her teaching him to read and write, and eventually marries her.

 Stung by the injustice of the monopoly of power by the landowners and with the encouragement of his wife, Johnson starts organizing political meetings.
 One is broken up by the powers that be; in the resulting fighting, one of Johnson's friends is killed.
 He dissuades the others from resorting to violence.
 Instead, he is talked into running for sheriff and is elected.
 By 1860, the eve of the American Civil War, he has risen to the United States Senate.

 When war breaks out, Johnson breaks with his state and stays loyal to the Union.
 As a general, he becomes a hero defending Nashville against a siege.
-Abraham Lincoln chooses him for his vice president in part because they share similar views on reconciling with the South after the war is won, unlike powerful, vengeful Congressman Thaddeus Stevens (Lionel Barrymore).
+Abraham Lincoln chooses him for his vice president in part because they share similar views on reconciling with the South after the war is won, unlike powerful, vengeful Congressman Thaddeus Stevens.
 When Lincoln is assassinated, Johnson succeeds to the presidency.

 After he refuses to accept a deal offered by Stevens, the latter starts impeachment proceedings against the president, with himself as chief prosecutor.
 Johnson stays away from the trial on the advice of men who fear he would lose his temper.
-With his cabinet members denied the right to testify, however, Johnson appears at the very end and makes a stirring speech—an event which never actually occurred.
+With his cabinet members denied the right to testify, however, Johnson appears at the very end and makes a stirring speech.
 The vote is close, with 35 judging him guilty and 18 not, but Senator Huyler is unconscious and unable to vote.
 Stevens, who is counting on him, delays the final verdict until Huyler can be roused and brought in for the deciding vote.
 To his dismay, Huyler votes not guilty.
 The film ends with Johnson, his term as president over, triumphantly returning to the Senate.